dojo/docs/dojox/form/manager/_Mixin.rst

 watch
 ~~~~~

-This is a Boolean property, which is used to control `observers <dojox/form/manager#event-processing>`_.
+This is a Boolean property, which is used to control :ref:`observers <dojox/form/manager>`.
 When this property is ``true`` change events are processed and passed to relevant observers as usual.
 When it is ``false``, change events are ignored.

 This property is useful when you want to modify/update controlled elements, but you don't want to cause observers to run.